mkorchuck/martakorczak.com/content/research/_index.md

 #### Do High-Stakes Exams Deter Women From Studying Further?
 #### Lessons From Economics PhD Programs
 <span style="font-size:0.8em;"> with [Christina Sarah Hauser](https://sites.google.com/view/christinasarahhauser)\
-Preregistered #162862 on AsPredicted.org</span> \
+*Preregistered #162862 on AsPredicted.org*</span> \
 <span style="font-size:0.65em;">[draft coming soon]</span> \
 <span style="font-size:0.8em;"> We constructed a survey targeted to master students at Economics departments in Italy in which we ask about the preferences towards a course assessment during a hypothetical Ph.D. program (the weight 100% put on exams or 50% on exams and 50% on research proposal).
 Among other outcomes, we estimate a "willingness-to-pay" in the foregone amount of scholarship for a given type of assessment. </span> \
 <span style="font-size:0.65em;"> Presented at:\
 Behavioral and Experimental Economics Network (BEEN) workshop, University of Turin *(upcoming)* </span>

 #### Consequences of the loss of capital status on municipal socio-economic outcomes
 <span style="font-size:0.8em;">Exploiting the administrative reform in Poland in 1999, I aim to examine the impact of losing the status of a regional capital on a set of socio-economic outcomes.
-Using a novel dataset on circa 800 municipa es in Poland, I aim to build a synthetic diff-in-diff model to estimate the effects causally. </span> \
+Using a novel dataset on circa 800 municiplities in Poland, I aim to build a synthetic diff-in-diff model to estimate the effects causally. </span> \
 <span style="font-size:0.65em;"> Presented at:\
 Political Economy reading group at Department of Economics at SciencesPo </span>